rolandfbk/smarttrans/README.md

 # SmartTrans

-> SmartTrans is a truck asset and freight management system that help to keep track of all the vehicules, and also to create a work order that will help the truck driver to go and pickup the load and deliver it to the delivery location.
-Once the load delivered, the controller user can send the work order to the Account department.
-That Accountant user can generate an invoice for the client and save data to the Pastel Account posgresql database.
+> SmartTrans is a truck asset and freight management system that help to keep track of all the vehicles, and also to create a work order that will help the truck driver to go and pick up the load and deliver it to the delivery location.
+Once the load is delivered, the controller user can send the work order to the Account department.
+That Accountant user can generate an invoice for the client and save data to the Pastel Account PostgreSQL database.

-> The SmartTrans android app will be used by the driver.
-It will show the driver where to pickup the load and where to deliver it.
-Only the driver can login in the android app
+> The driver will use the SmartTrans android app.
+It will show the driver where to pick up the load and deliver it.
+Only the driver can log in to the android app.

 ## Features implemented so far are: